pbellec/todo-procrastinator/_sources/how_todo_procrastinators.md

 # How-to

 ## Software
 Let's start with a bit of logistics.
 The to-do list for procrastinators does not rely on a particular software, or website.
 It can probably be implemented with any solution you are already familiar with.
 If you have already found a to-do list software you like, I would encourage you to stick with it.
-I am personally implementing the to-do list with a simple text editor and a format called markdown to keep track of headers, and links, etc. Markdown gets rendered as a web page mostly for aesthetics.
-Sometimes I will explain how a particular aspect of the to-do list is implemented in my text-based system, but hopefully you can adapt this aspect easily in whatever software you are using.
+I am personally implementing the to-do list with a software called [Obsidian](https://obsidian.md/) and a format called markdown to keep track of headers, and links, etc. Sometimes I will explain how a particular aspect of the to-do list is implemented in my markdown system, but hopefully you can adapt this aspect easily in whatever software you are using.

 ## A list of to-do lists
 The to-do list for procrastinators is not a single list, but rather a list of lists.
 This is very important, critical even.
 If you, like me, are using a text editor to manage your to-do list, simply use a folder with each to-do list stored in a separate file, e.g.: